-After having been voted Mayor by fellow town councillors at the Annual Meeting of the Council in June 2020, the St Ives Town Mayor for 2020/2021 is Councillor Tony Harris and the Deputy Mayor is Councillor Kirsty Arthur.
+After having been voted Mayor by fellow town councillors at the Annual Meeting of the Council in May 2021, the St Ives Town Mayor for 2021/2022 is Councillor Kirsty Arthur and the Deputy Mayor is Councillor Suzanne Tanner.

 The Mayor is responsible for chairing meetings of the full council, and in the case of St Ives Town Council both the Mayor and Deputy Mayor are voting members of all committees, ensuring that they have a good understanding of the work of the whole of the council.